-The gallbladder is located under the liver and near the stomach.
 Gallstones are pieces of stone-like material that collect in the gallbladder.
-Gallstones are made of cholesterol salts or bilirubin salts.
-Gallstones can be as small as a grain of sand or as large as a golf ball.
-The gallbladder can develop just one large stone, hundreds of tiny stones, or almost any combination of these.
+The gallbladder sits under the liver and stores a fluid called bile.
+Gallstones may be as small as a grain of sand or as large as a golf ball.
+A person may have one large stone, many tiny stones, or both.

 American Liver Foundation

 National Institute of Diabetes and Digestive and Kidney Diseases

 Demehri FR, Alam HB.
 Evidence-Based Management of Common Gallstone-Related Emergencies.
 J Intensive Care Med.
 2016 Jan;31(1):3-13.

 Gallstones.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/gallstones.
 Accessed February 9, 2021.

 Gallstones.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/condition/gallstones.
 Accessed February 9, 2021.

 Gallstones.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/digestive-diseases/gallstones.
 Accessed February 9, 2021.